 You might also like: Raising Tomorrow’s Fathers – Children’s Books With Feminist Dads

 Toddlers & Preschoolers – Cultivating cleaning as a way to exercise agency

 From 2-5, kiddos are dealing with feeling small and powerless in a big world.
 They want to have control over something beyond themselves.
 Particularly during times of stress, I give my kids more control over their environment – such as which basket they want to keep what toys in, how to arrange their bedroom furniture, etc. This gives them a sense of power, agency, and self-protection.

-For more like this, check out our patron-only unpolished book list for kiddos who need help managing frustration from feeling small & powerless.
+For more like this, check out our unpolished book list for kiddos who need help managing frustration from feeling small & powerless.

 My Do It (Asquith)